tinamliang/elephantGroup/README.md

 # McGill Textbook Exchange

-Build for hack McWiCS 2022 - a hub for students who want to purchase textbooks at a discount according to the course code they're enrolled in at McGill.
+Built for hack McWiCS 2022 - a hub for students who want to purchase textbooks at a discount according to the course code they're enrolled in at McGill.
 <p align = "center">
   <img src="elephant.png" alt="animated"  width = "625" height = "311"/>
 </p>